 Succulents are becoming increasingly popular among gardeners as well as indoor plant enthusiast.
-Most succulents that are available for purchase are usually still quite small and the most sought after are in a rosette shape or low growing plants.
-So which ones grow nice and tall?
+Most succulents available in the shops are usually still quite small and the most sought after are in a rosette shape or low growing plants.
+So which ones grow tall?
 And are there any succulents that can be planted as hedges or trees?

 Let’s have a closer look at each one, how large they grow and how to care for them.

 This is a species of Baobab native to Australia where it is referred to as a boab.
 Adansonias are the largest succulent plants on earth.
 The African species can grow to 23m and are truly giant.
 Australian Boab grows from 5-15m which is still highly impressive and very tall.
 Their trunks can become extremely swollen and can grow to a few meters in diameter.

 Adansonia Gregorii is deciduous, meaning the plant will loose its leaves in winter and then grow new ones in spring along with flowers.
 The plant is mostly edible and the indigenous Australians use it as a source of water as well.

 If you’re after a tall succulents this is as tall as they get.
 Adansonia Gregorii would most definitely be an eye catching garden plant.
 They can be grown in pots too and will bonsai if their root system is restricted.